The Heart Tells Part 2

 So Shan was bathing the fabric in a basin, but then she proceeded to put it aside for a while and turned around to face So Eun.

 This time around, he didn't expect the concern that appeared on her face.
-She restlessly came forward and sit beside the bed again.
+She restlessly came forward and sat beside the bed again.

 "So Eun.
-I and your Father had made a deal after you were born.
+Your Father and I had made a deal after you were born.
 And since then, I have tried to prepare and apologize to you when the time comes."
 So Eun didn't understand her, but he let himself listen.

-His mother took his small hands and fixated her eyes on him.
+His mother took his small hands and fixed her eyes on him.

 "And that deal was to keep it unknown until you reach the age of 15."
 She stated, utterly bothered by his son's burden about himself.

 "But I will still answer your question."
-In the end, So Eun still straightened his head and anticipate it.
+In the end, So Eun still straightened his head and anticipated it.

 "You are a human, So Eun.
 That thing inside you proves that you are."
 So Shan ended the conversation with that, pointing at his chest.
 And a comforting gaze that is enough to make So Eun feel safe.

 He sighed when he felt his tensed muscles calm down.
-Spacing out for a while when he tried to find out the thing inside him.
+He spaced out for a while when he tried to find out what thing inside him.

-After a moment, that thing beats when his mother pulled him into an embrace, and only then he confirmed his mother's words.
+After a moment, that thing beat when his mother pulled him into an embrace, and only then did he confirm his mother's words.

 That may be, this time, just for once, he wanted to believe that he's a human too.